+Торіс Source

+How to report a repair (including out of hours emergency service) Tenant handbook Newsletter

+• Poster in main office

+Website

-Topic Source How to report a repair (including out of hours emergency service) Tenant handbook Newsletter Poster in main office Website In person by staff Out of hours emergency telephone number provided in the tenant handbook, newsletter, website and on the main office telephone voice mail message service (when office closed) Division of responsibility (landlord and tenant) Tenant responsibilities for the repair and maintenance of properties will be clearly detailed in the tenancy agreement, tenant handbook, website and from time to time through the newsletter and by other appropriate means.
-Response times, categories and definitions Tenant handbookNewsletterWebsite Date for completion of repair Confirmed by staff when repair reported
+In person by staff

+• Out of hours emergency telephone number

+provided in the tenant handbook, newsletter,

+website and on the main office telephone voice mail message service

+(when office closed)

+Division of responsibility (landlord and tenant) Tenant responsibilities for the repair and maintenance of properties will be clearly detailed in the tenancy agreement, tenant handbook, website and from time to time through the newsletter and by other appropriate means.

+Response times, categories and definitions Tenant handbook

+Newsletter

+Website

+Date for completion of repair Confirmed by staff when repair reported

+• Confirmed by contractor when contacted for

+access arrangements.

-Confirmed by contractor when contacted for access arrangements.
-Right to Repair Tenants advised how the scheme works by staff and specific information included on the repair works order Tenant Repair Tenant handbook Delay commencing and / or completing repair In person or telephone by staffEmail or letter Rechargeable repairs responsibility Tenant handbookTenancy agreementNewsletter Reporting defects (New build) Information pack for tenants of new developments Main office telephone voice mail message (activated when office closed) Performance reporting NewsletterWebsiteAnnual report
+Right to Repair Tenants advised how the scheme works by staff and specific information included on the repair works order Tenant Repair Tenant handbook

+Delay commencing and / or completing repair In person or telephone by staff

+Email or letter

+Rechargeable repairs responsibility Tenant handbook

+Tenancy agreement

+Newsletter

+Reporting defects (New build) Information pack for tenants of new

+developments

+• Main office telephone voice mail message

+(activated when office closed)

+Performance reporting Newsletter

+• Website

+Annual report

-8.2 We will ensure that all our publications are easy to understand and also available in plain language and can be made available in different languages and formats if required.
+9.2 We will ensure that all our publications are easy to understand and also available in plain language and can be made available in different languages and formats if required.

-9.0 Taking account of feedback
+10.0 Taking account of feedback

-- 9.1 We will encourage feedback as this is the best way of finding out what tenants want from our repairs service based on their experience and views of the service offered.
+10.1 We will encourage feedback as this is the best way of finding out what tenants want from our repairs service based on their experience and views of the service offered.
 This will mainly be done through a range of automated satisfaction questions sent via a text messaging service on completion of the work.
 Reports on satisfaction with the service will be provided to the Management Board on a quarterly basis and recorded in the Annual Performance Report.
-We will provide a response to all dissatisfied replies received with the service and any performance issues highlighted will be discussed immediately with the contractor and appropriate action taken where required. - 9.2 All complaints concerning the reactive repairs service will be dealt with in accordance with our Complaints Handling Process. - 9.3 We will also encourage tenant involvement to promote a customer centered reactive repairs service.
-The Tenant Forum, Tenant Consultative members and / or any representative groups established under our Tenant Participation Policy will be invited at regular intervals to comment on the standards of the service, or on specific aspects of this policy or related procedures. - 9.4 The views of tenants on the overall standards of the reactive repairs service will also be obtained as part of an independent survey of tenant views carried out at regular intervals.
+We will provide a response to all dissatisfied replies received with the service and any performance issues highlighted will be discussed immediately with the contractor and appropriate action taken where required.

+- 10.2 All complaints concerning the reactive repairs service will be dealt with in accordance with our Complaints Handling Process. - 10.3 We will also encourage tenant involvement to promote a customer centered reactive repairs service.
+The Tenant Forum, Tenant Consultative members and / or any representative groups established under our Tenant Participation Policy will be invited at regular intervals to comment on the standards of the service, or on specific aspects of this policy or related procedures. - 10.4 The views of tenants on the overall standards of the reactive repairs service will also be obtained as part of an independent survey of tenant views carried out at regular intervals.

-10.0 Responsibility for administration of the service
+11.0 Responsibility for administration of the service

-- 10.1 The Management Board has responsibility for setting the policy for reactive repairs. - 10.2The Management Board has responsibility for approving the overall budget for reactive and void repairs as part of the annual budget-setting process.
-Authorisation of expenditure on individual repair or maintenance items, within overall budgets is set out in the Standing Orders (Schedule of Delegation). - 10.3 The Management Board has overall responsibility for monitoring key performance indicators for delivering the reactive repairs service.
-The reports set out in the table below are produced to support this ongoing process.
+- 11.1 The Management Board has responsibility for setting the policy for reactive repairs. - 11.2 The Management Board has responsibility for approving the overall budget for reactive and void repairs as part of the annual budget-setting process.
+Authorisation of expenditure on individual repair or maintenance items, within overall budgets is set out in the Standing Orders (Schedule of Delegation).

+11.3 The Management Board has overall responsibility for monitoring key performance indicators for delivering the reactive repairs service.
+The monitoring reports are set out in the table below and are produced to support this ongoing process.